dashingsoft/pyarmor/docs/tutorial/obfuscation.rst

 Using :option:`--assert-call` makes sure function is obfuscated, to prevent called function from being replaced by special ways

-Using :option:`--private` makes the script could not be imported by plain scripts
+Using :option:`--private` prevents plain scripts visiting module attributes

 For example,